Architect vs. Design-Build: Who Designs my Custom Home?

 • Clients who prioritize convenience over design optimization.

-You work with an architect to develop a design first, then hire a builder to construct it.
+You work with an architect to develop a design first, and then hire a builder to construct it.
+Separate design and construction teams bring different expertise to the table, which can help uncover better solutions.

 Pros: